Events at this location

 Event Details

 Single and divorced moms, join us for an evening of connection!
 This group is designed to foster a growing need in our community for support around raising children for single and divorced mothers.
 Members of the group help support each other by sharing their challenges and successes around trying to find a balance between work, life, single motherhood, and raising children.
-Occasional guest speakers will be invited to join, Childcare and dinner is provided at no cost.
+Occasional guest speakers will be invited to join, childcare and dinner is provided at no cost.

 5 – 5:30 pm – Dinner together